aripurwantosp/censuspyrID/inst/app/censuspyrIDExplorer/help/navigation.md

 The sidebar menu contains widgets to control the main parameters of the explorer:

 - **Mode and Province Selector**
-  Two modes are available: *Harmonized* and *Unharmonized*.
+  Two modes are available: *Harmonized* and *Non-harmonized*.
   - *Harmonized* means that provinces that were split are aggregated back into their parent province, ensuring consistent boundaries across all censuses from 1971 to 2020.
   - The list of provinces will adapt based on the selected mode.

 - **Expand Phase**
-  This widget appears only if *Unharmonized* mode is selected and the chosen province has experienced a split.
+  This widget appears only if *Non-harmonized* mode is selected and the chosen province has experienced a split.
 Options are *Before* or *After* the split.

 - **Census Year Slider**
   Allows users to select the census year.
-If *Unharmonized* mode is selected and the province has split, available census years will depend on the chosen *Expand Phase*.
+If *Non-harmonized* mode is selected and the province has split, available census years will depend on the chosen *Expand Phase*.

 - **Smoothing Option**
   Defines how population counts are displayed: